Tulse Hill (ward)

-Tulse Hill ward is an administrative division of the London Borough of Lambeth, England.
-It stretches up from Brixton town centre to the South Circular road.
+Tulse Hill ward was an administrative division of the London Borough of Lambeth, England from 1965 to 2022.

+It stretched from Brixton town centre to the South Circular road.
 The area contains several large housing estates around Tulse Hill, the road, but does not contain Tulse Hill railway station.
 At the 2011 Census the population of the Ward was 15,771.